G-PIES/G-PIES/docs/makefile.md

 Library Targets
   - **cdlib** Builds the cluster dynamics library.
 Outputs `lib/libclusterdynamics.a`.
   - **cdcudalib** Builds the CUDA implementation of the cluster dynamics library.
-Outputs `lib/libcudaclusterdynamics.a`.
+Outputs `lib/libclusterdynamicscuda.a`.
+  - **cdmetallib** Builds the Metal implementation of the cluster dynamics library.
+Outputs `lib/libclusterdynamicsmetal.a`.
   - **dblib** Builds the database library.
 Outputs `lib/libclientdb.a`.

 Test Targets